utm-cssc/website/content/resources/recruitment.md

 - Be able to proactively create and execute marketing plans independently.
 - Have the ability to manage a team and incorporate all team members’ ideas.

-Nice to have:
+Good to have:

 - Previous experience in a marketing role in an academic organization.

 ---

-## Social Media Officer
+## Social Media Coordinator

 Start your application [here](https://forms.gle/7PaxdfDZV34vpaN99)!